betrixed/Toml-Pun8/README.md

     setOffset(int $offset);
     addOffset(int $offset);

+  // Return the real buffer size size() : int;

+  // The end of range of string marker, is independent of the internal buffer length,
+  // and can be "moved" to end of a match operation range, from 0 to actual buffer size.
+    getRangeEnd() : int;

+    setRangeEnd(int $pos);

+  // some primative encoding detection and management is available();

+  // return a string describing BOM if it exists, such as after assigning file_get_contents();
+    getBOMId() : string;

+    /* Detect BOM or not, convert to UTF8 if necessary.
+     * Throw exception if unknown or unconvertible.
+     * If UTF8 BOM exists, return offset to first real character (maybe 3, else 0)
+     * No end of line character management.
+     */
+    ensureUTF8() : int;

+    /*
+     * Delete a block of characters within the string buffer, collapse the hole.
+     * This resets the offset and rangeEnd properties, even if blockSize is zero.
+     */
+    erase(int $startPos, int $blockSize)

   /**
    * Use the subset of key ids assigned by setIdList, return map index id of first matching PCRE2 */

           firstMatch(Recap8 $captures) : int;